-"See, I remembered," Saltarello responded.
+"See, I remembered," Saltarello exclaimed.

 After that inmate and a few others, Fiduccia escorted Saltarello to a newer part of the jail, where its kitchen and other workers reside.
 An inmate would sweep the clippings in the program room later.
 In the next room, the barber unspooled his towel on a table and laid out his tools there.
 The light in the room was brighter than that of the previous one, he noted with a satisfied grin.

 Then, Saltarello offered some words of wisdom that appear to be his own, or at least not widely used.
-Either way, they sounded like words he's been saying to young men in his barber's chair for years.
+Either way, they sounded like words he's been saying to young men in his chair for years.

 "The hair on young men is like the ocean," he said.
 "It can be all waves, and then it can be all beaches, too."